 Many of the binaries between the Global North and the Global South have not changed in over a century.
 Terminologies & technology have drastically evolved but power dynamics remain the same.

-With the increasing availability of publications, webinars, and media that offer opportunities for learning and introspection, there is a growing need to aggregate this information (as well as knowledge by the forbears of this work) in a meaningful, accessible way.
+With the increasing availability of publications, webinars, and media that offer opportunities for learning and introspection, there is a growing need to aggregate this information in a meaningful, accessible way.
 Amid new attention on a long-standing problem, it is vital that those most affected by neocolonial holdovers of the aid industry are centered in discussion and the decisions that follow.

 The status quo is no longer sustainable.
 We must shift the power centers of the aid sector and are out of time for incremental change.